horshack-dpreview/Canomate/readme.md

    Control API menu of the camera; that way the camera will automatically connect to your network and enable the CCAPI whenever you turn the camera on.
-You may need to temporarily disconnect from CCAPI in the camera in order to turn "Auto connect" on.
+You may need to temporarily disconnect from CCAPI in the camera in order to turn "Auto connect" on.s